Right to Buy

 You can buy the property with anyone in your family who is a joint tenant.
 You can buy the property with up to three members of your family who are not joint tenants if the property is their main home.
 Anyone (except your husband or wife) who is buying the property must have lived with you for 12 months before you apply to buy.

 The Right to Buy scheme gives you a discount on the market value of your home.
-The longer you have been a tenant, the more discount you get, up to a maximum limit of £82,800.
+The longer you have been a tenant, the more discount you get, up to a maximum limit that is increased in April every year.
+This limit is set by the Government.

 When you make a Right to Buy application any outstanding repairs or further request for repairs to your home will be suspended.
 This is to ensure that the valuation remains consistent throughout the process of the right to buy.
 Only urgent repairs will be carried out.